rodekruis/data-service-catalogue/docs/faq/timeline-121-integration.md

      - **Redline**, the Community Engagement Hub developed by 510 unit, that allows multichannel communication and scalable engagement and accountability.

-     You can discuss further details about third-party tool integration with our technical team by contacting us on our <a href="mailto:support@121.global">support team email</a>.
+     You can discuss further details about third-party tool integration with our technical team by contacting us on our [support team email](mailto:support@121.global).

-____
+___
 Need further assistance?
-Contact your dedicated Account Manager or reach our <a href="mailto:support@121.global">support team via email</a>.
+Contact your dedicated Account Manager or reach our [support team via email](mailto:support@121.global).
+___